seblucas/alpine-homeassistant/README.md

  * armhf
  * arm64

-I'm using a proper manifest so you can use the main tags directly (no need for amd64-X.X.X)
+I'm using a proper manifest so you can use the main tags directly (no need for amd64-X.X.X).

+If you want to learn more about multi-architecture docker images, please read [my blog](https://blog.slucas.fr/series/multi-architecture-docker-image/)

 ## Usage